๐Ÿ‘ฉโ€๐Ÿ‘ฉโ€๐Ÿ‘ฆIntro to Sociology

 Auguste Comte

-• Coined the term "sociology"—literally invented the discipline and is considered its founding father
+• Coined the term "sociology" and is considered the discipline's founding father

-• Positivism emphasized that society should be studied through observation and empirical evidence, rejecting purely philosophical speculation
+• Positivism is the idea that society should be studied through observation and empirical evidence, rejecting purely philosophical speculation

-• Social facts are external forces (laws, norms, institutions) that constrain individual behavior—this concept made sociology distinct from psychology
+• Social facts are external forces (laws, norms, institutions) that constrain individual behavior.
+This concept is what made sociology distinct from psychology: sociology studies forces outside the individual, not inside the mind.

-• Anomie describes a state of normlessness that occurs when social regulations break down, leading to instability and deviance
+• Anomie describes a state of normlessness that occurs when social regulations break down, leading to instability and deviance.
+Think of periods of rapid social change where old rules no longer apply but new ones haven't formed yet.

-• Study of Suicide demonstrated that even the most personal act has social causes, proving sociology's scientific legitimacy through statistical analysis
+• Study of Suicide demonstrated that even the most seemingly personal act has social causes.
+Durkheim used statistical analysis to show that suicide rates varied by religion, marital status, and social integration, proving sociology's scientific legitimacy.

-Compare: Comte vs. Durkheim—both championed scientific sociology, but Comte focused on theoretical frameworks while Durkheim actually conducted empirical research.
-If an FRQ asks about sociology's emergence as a science, Durkheim's suicide study is your strongest evidence.
+Compare: Comte vs. Durkheim: both championed scientific sociology, but Comte focused on theoretical frameworks while Durkheim actually conducted empirical research.
+If a question asks about sociology's emergence as a science, Durkheim's suicide study is your strongest evidence.

 Conflict and Economic Structure